mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

             # for drivers that implement CMAP, mark the connection pool as ready
             # once the server transitions to a known state.
             if previousDescription.type == Unknown and description.type != Unknown:
-                mark connection for server as "ready"
+                mark connection pool for server as "ready"

             topology.onServerDescriptionChanged(description)
             if description.error != Null: